 An interdisciplinary examination of the complex array of Black political, social and cultural practices across the Diaspora.
 It focuses on the historical and contemporary experiences of people of African descent in North and South America, the Caribbean, Latin America and Africa.
 The class will engage in close readings of classic texts and other readings from a variety of historical, literary, and artistic sources that offer insight into the dynamics of Black thought and practice and introduce core elements of the discipline.
 (Proseminar.)
+Open to first-years and sophomores only.
 Maximum enrollment, 16.
 Westmaas.

 Principles of Geoscience: Geology and Human Events in North Africa and the Middle East.

 An interdisciplinary study exploring the influence of environment, water resources, climate change and bedrock geology of North Africa and the Middle East on prehistory, history, international relations and prospects for the future.
 Special emphasis on developing GIS skills.
 (Quantitative and Symbolic Reasoning.)
 (Proseminar.)
 Three two-hour class sessions per week.
 Required field trip to the Adirondack region.
 Not open to students who have taken any other course in Principles of Geoscience.
-(Same as Geosciences 103.)
+(Next offered Fall 2020) (Same as Geosciences 103.)
 Maximum enrollment, 15.
-Tewksbury.

 The Fundamentals of Race.

 An introductory course that contextualizes and critically analyzes the concept of race as it relates to people of African descent and in terms of the dynamics of how it emerges and operates within the social world.
 Transdisciplinary in nature, the course draws upon multiple domains and explores multiple ways in which race is constructed, functions, and contested.
 (Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 (Proseminar.)
-Open to first-years only Maximum enrollment, 16.
+Open to first-years only (Same as Philosophy 112.)
+Maximum enrollment, 16.
 Franklin.

 Study of black lives and struggles in particular places, and as intrinsic to the Western world.
 Explores iconic representations and knowledge of black social life and how these are contested in narrative and visual (artistic) expressions; what we are taught to see, and to ignore; the tension and play between ideas we inherit from the outside, and our inner worlds.
 Topics include representation, resistance, imperialism, violence, racialization, social erasure, subjectivity, power, and art.
 (Writing-intensive.)
-Open to first-year students only.
-Maximum enrollment, 20.
+Open to first and second year students only.
+Maximum enrollment, 18.
 H Merrill.